eclipse/mraa/docs/building.md

 ```bash
 sudo apt-get install git build-essential swig3.0 python-dev nodejs-dev cmake libjson-c-dev
 ```

+Adjust as needed, for instance Python 3 builds will require `python3-dev`.
+On Ubuntu Bionic you'll need to downgrade node.js (see [nodesource](https://github.com/nodesource/distributions) for some handy install scripts) or patch SWIG.
+This is explained more in the advanced dependencies list below.

+### Documentation dependencies

 To build the documentation you'll also need:
 * [Doxygen](http://www.stack.nl/~dimitri/doxygen/) 1.8.9.1+